 - Export speech text via Email.

-- Import and export audio and video via Dropbox and Google Drive
+- Import and export audio via Dropbox.

-- Select from one of 36different languages and Siri voices
+- Select from one of 36different languages and Siri voices.

-- With the flip of a button see verbs, nouns, adjectives and other parts of speech highlighted in different colors
+- With the flip of a button see verbs, nouns, adjectives and other parts of speech highlighted in different colors.

-- Buttons and gestures to start, stop and control scroll speed
+- Buttons and gestures to start, stop and control scroll speed.

 - Touch gestures: